How to Create a School Marketing Plan That Boosts Admissions

 Using Key Performance Indicators to Measure Results

 Tying your SMART goals to Key Performance Indicators (KPIs) gives you an easy way to track and analyze results by channel.
-Examples of KPIs that schools could use by the channel include the following:
+KPIs help companies find what areas drive business and produce leads or potential customers and clients.

-• Social media: Number of impressions, engagements, or new followers
+• Social media: Number of impressions, engagements, or new followers.

-• Website: Number of new vs. returning visitors, session length, form completions
+• Website: Number of new vs. returning visitors, session length, form completions.

 KPIs can help you gauge the audience you are reaching and what kind of information they find valuable.
 You can incorporate these insights into your marketing plan centered around admissions.
 For example, if you receive a high amount of engagement on social media posts showcasing school culture, you may want to consider content that promotes a positive school culture and how your school maintains that as a selling point in your admissions campaigns.

-Bonus tip: There’s an opportunity for schools to leverage historical data to plan marketing initiatives that boost admissions.
+There’s an opportunity for schools to leverage historical data to plan marketing initiatives that boost admissions.
 Systems like Ravenna ADMIT allow you to access prior year reports quickly and easily so you can identify admissions trends and create targeted campaigns accordingly.

 Step 3: Create an Admissions Marketing Plan

-Now comes the fun part—the creation of your new admissions marketing plan!
-Think about what channels you would like to use to get your message out there.
+• Choose your channel: Think about what channels you would like to use to get your message out there.
 Consider channels like social media, print or direct mail, email, text messages, direct phone calls, and landing pages on your school website.
-You may also think about hosting virtual or in-person events where prospective families can connect with you and ask questions.

-Next, develop the main topics you would like each campaign to cover and decide on a general direction for the messaging.
+• Develop topics to cover: Next, develop the main topics you would like each campaign to cover and decide on a general direction for the messaging.
 Think about the “what” and the “why” for each campaign—what are you asking of your audience and why would they be inclined to apply to your school?
 Providing value and creating an emotional connection with your campaigns are great ways to entice prospective families.

-Then, you can begin planning the deliverables and assigning due dates.
+• Plan deliverables and assign due dates: Then, you can begin planning the deliverables and assigning due dates.
 Worried about staying on top of it all?
 Try creating a master marketing calendar for staff.
 You can list campaign details like topics, audiences, channels, status, due dates, and responsibilities.

-As you go live and monitor your marketing plan performance, remember that is okay to adjust as needed!
+As you go live and monitor your marketing plan performance, remember that it is okay to adjust as needed!
 Even with the most meticulous marketing plan, there is still a level of experimentation involved to see what resonates with your audience.

+Duplicate or build upon tactics that gain traction; don’t be afraid to try something new or mix it up!
+Marketing plans are fluid, and what works or doesn’t will continue changing based on new trends, generational differences, and technology.
 The good news is that the latest technology can also help you build comprehensive marketing initiatives that increase admissions.
 Read our K-12 Trends Report to see how schools are using modern solutions to best market themselves.

 Looking to elevate the entire admission process to attract new families and streamline processes?
 Explore Ravenna ADMIT with one of our experts.
+You can create an effective marketing strategy with assistance from Ravenna software solutions.
+Contact us today to speak to a representative or request a demonstration online.